Police Story 2: Box office

+The film was released in Malaysia by Golden Communications and became the country's highest-grossing film of 1988.

 4K restorations of Police Story 2 and its predecessor received a limited North American theatrical release from Janus Films beginning on 1 February 2019.

 Home media

 The Hong Kong version is 105 minutes long, while the Japanese release is 122 minutes long.
 Golden Harvest's export version of the film, released in the UK and European territories, runs 95 minutes.
 The IVL Police Story Trilogy DVD boxed set version is the Japanese cut with Hong Kong blooper footage.
-Hong Kong-based company Kam & Ronsom Enterprise released the first three Police Story films on Blu-ray Disc in June 2009.
+Hong Kong-based company Kam & Ronson Enterprise released the first three Police Story films on Blu-ray Disc in June 2009.

 New Line Cinema acquired the rights to distribute the export version of Police Story 2 on VHS & Laserdisc on 15 June 1999, with a recycled soundtrack score from J. Peter Robinson.
 In 2007, Dragon Dynasty released the Japanese cut on DVD.
 Shout!
 Factory released Police Story and Police Story 2 as a double feature on DVD and Blu-ray Disc on 16 April 2013.

 The Criterion Collection released both Police Story and its sequel on Blu-ray on 30 April 2019.
 Unlike Shout!
 Factory's Blu-ray release, Criterion's release used 4K restorations of both of the films, as well as the Hong Kong-release version of Police Story 2.
 It also includes bonus features on Jackie Chan himself, such as new programs on his screen persona and action-filmmaking techniques, a stunt reel, and archival interviews with him and stuntman Benny Lai, as well as a 1964 TV program about Peking-opera training that was akin to the education Chan received as a child.